Qiskit/qiskit-serverless/docs/deployment/cloud.rst

 Installation requirements
 =========================

-To deploy the infrastructure required for ``Quantum Serverless`` you need to have installed two main tools:
+To deploy the infrastructure required for ``Qiskit Serverless`` you need to have installed two main tools:

 * `Docker <https://www.docker.com/>`_
 * `Helm <https://helm.sh/>`_